 With our replacement coverage, you can get a new vehicle or a cash settlement in BC or Alberta.
 Vehicles up to five model years old qualify.
 Don’t want to buy the same vehicle or use the same dealership?
 Our policies have cash settlement and no requirement to replace clauses.
 Compare our rates against ICBC replacement insurance and save.

 All of our policies are underwritten by an A-rated Canadian insurance company.
-With vehicle replacement insurance, you can say goodbye to depreciation!
+With new car replacement insurance, you can say goodbye to depreciation!
 Get a quote for coverage now.

 With our new car replacement insurance you get: